-Concerning data validation, sometimes the system may report errors associated with the declaration of a tariff preferential rate (e.g., authorisations, guarantees, document codes, references, etc.).
+Concerning data validation, sometimes the system may report errors associated with the declaration of a tariff preferential rate (for example, authorisations, guarantees, document codes, references).

-For help with solving errors that may be related to data validation, please refer to the Resolving Error Codes guidance on NICTA.
+For help with solving errors that may be related to data validation, refer to the Resolving Error Codes guidance on NICTA.